AdobeDocs/pass.en/help/authentication/authn-usecase.md

 As presented in the steps above, during the AuthN flow an MVPD must both accept a SAML-based AuthN request and send a SAML AuthN response.

 The [Online Content Access (OLCA) Authentication and Authorization Interface Specification](https://www.cablelabs.com/specifications/search?query=&category=&subcat=&doctype=&content=false&archives=false){target=_blanck} presents a standard AuthN request and response.
-While Adobe Pass authentication does not require MVPDs to base their entitlement messaging on this standard, looking at the specification can provide insight into the key attributes that are required for an AuthN transaction.
+While Adobe Pass Authentication does not require MVPDs to base their entitlement messaging on this standard, looking at the specification can provide insight into the key attributes that are required for an AuthN transaction.

 >[!NOTE]
 >
->The AuthN request an MVPD receives with Adobe Pass authentication does contain a digital signature.
+>The AuthN request an MVPD receives with Adobe Pass Authentication does contain a digital signature.
 However, the example below does not show a signature, for reasons of brevity.
 For an example that shows a digital signature, see the example in [the authentication response](#authn-response) in the following sections.

 Sample SAML authentication request: